Research

 Research Interests

-I consider myself a generalist as opposed to a specialist.
+I am a generalist researcher as opposed to a specialist.
 In short, a specialist tends to focus on a relatively narrow domain and become an expert in it.
 A generalist, however, broadens the domain at the expense of losing depth.
 While this might hinder a generalist from becoming a true expert in one domain, it allows him/her to connect and join ideas from different disciplines and act as a bridge between specialists.
 As a generalist, I try to be topic- and method-agnostic, but I have priorities in my research, nonetheless.

 My other areas of interest include: